mixtapejaxson/MixClick/README.md

 # MixClick
-> One of the most addicting but fun clicking games you'll ever play.
+> One of the most addicting but fun *(idle)* clicking games you'll ever play.
 Give it a shot and trust me :)

 ## Credits
 ```console